-TIPS in the transplant candidate.
-Patients awaiting liver transplantation frequently bleed from varices or have refractory cirrhotic ascites and therefore are candidates for a TIPS.
-Because these patients will subsequently undergo a hepatectomy there are complications of a TIPS that are unique to this population.
-A TIPS is created within the substance of the liver and most interventional radiologists attempt to place the stent as close as possible to the hepatic vein/inferior vena cava ostium to reduce the risk of developing stenosis within the hepatic vein.
-With the exception of cases of benign or malignant portal vein thrombosis, the stent should extend the shortest possible distance into the main portal vein both to allow creation of a durable shunt and yet not complicate the portal to portal vein anastomosis performed during transplantation.
-When the stent extends into the inferior vena cava (or atrium) or deep into the main portal vein, then transplantation difficulties can arise.
-In one series of 12 patients who had a TIPS preceding liver transplantation, four patients had portal vein stents near the coronary vein or extending into the superior mesenteric vein and in one venous reconstruction was required.67 In a second series of 24 patients who had a TIPS created preceding transplantation, eight patients had more complicated surgeries that were attributable to the presence of a TIPS.
-Four of the stents were in the inferior vena cava, one in the superior mesenteric vein and in three the portal vein was thrombosed.
-Despite being able to complete the transplant in all eight patients, patient and graft survival were somewhat worse in those with complications related to the presence of the TIPS.68 However, in other series, despite the technical issues that arose during the transplant because of the presence of the shunt, operative time and patient and graft survival were the same in patients who were transplanted in the presence and absence of a TIPS.^{69,70} Most recently 61 patients with a pre-transplant TIPS were compared to 591 patients transplanted without a TIPS.
-Graft and patient survival were somewhat better in those who had a TIPS pretransplant.
-Migration of the TIPS was found in 28% of cases which prolonged the time on bypass.71 All patients who have a TIPS created should be considered possible liver transplant candidates and thus care should be taken to not extend the stents beyond the minimum necessary portions of the portal and hepatic vein/inferior vena cava junction required to insure a functioning shunt.
-If the patient is being considered for living related transplantation then lining the entire hepatic vein to the inferior vena cava may complicate transplantation as a cuff of hepatic vein is required to complete the transplant in these patients.
+Patients awaiting liver transplantation frequently bleed from varices or have refractory ascites associated with cirrhosis and therefore are candidates for a TIPS.
+Because these patients will subsequently undergo a hepatectomy, there are complications involved with TIPS that are unique to this population.
+A TIPS is created within the substance of the liver, and most interventional radiologists attempt to place the stent as close as possible to the hepatic vein/inferior vena cava ostium to reduce the risk of developing stenosis within the hepatic vein.
+With the exception of cases of benign or malignant portal vein thrombosis, the stent should extend the shortest possible distance into the main portal vein, both to allow creation of a durable shunt and yet not complicate the portal-toportal vein anastomosis performed during transplantation.
+When the stent extends into the inferior vena cava (or atrium) or deep into the main portal vein, transplantation difficulties can arise.
+In one series of 12 patients who had a TIPS preceding liver transplantation, 4 patients had portal vein stents near the coronary vein or extending into the superior mesenteric vein, and venous reconstruction was required in 1 patient.65 In a second series of 24 patients who had a TIPS created before transplantation, 8 patients had more complicated surgeries that were attributable to the presence of a TIPS.
+Four of the stents were in the inferior vena cava, one was in the superior mesenteric vein, and in three the portal vein was thrombosed.
+Despite being able to complete the transplant in all 8 patients, patient and graft survival were somewhat worse in those with complications related to the presence of the TIPS.66 However, in other series, despite the technical issues that arose during the transplant because of the presence of the shunt, operative time and patient and graft survival were the same in patients who were transplanted in the presence and absence of a TIPS.^{67,68} All patients who have a TIPS created should be considered possible liver transplant candidates; thus care should be taken to not extend the stents beyond the minimum necessary portions of the portal and hepatic vein/ inferior vena cava junction required to insure a functioning shunt.
+If the patient is being considered for living related transplantation, then lining the entire hepatic vein to the inferior vena cava may complicate transplantation, because a cuff of hepatic vein is required to complete the transplant in these patients.

-8. Those performing TIPS need to be aware of both the procedural complications and those due to portal diversion and be experienced in their management.-Evidence-II-3
+8. Physicians who perform TIPS need to be aware of both the procedural complications and the complications due to portal diversion and must be experienced in their management (evidence: grade II-3).

-9. Each center performing TIPS should have an established program of TIPS surveillance, and although there are no established guidelines Doppler ultrasound should be performed at specified intervals following the procedure and on the yearly anniversary of the TIPS thereafter.-Evidence-II-1
+9. Each center performing TIPS should have an established program of TIPS surveillance, and although there are no established guidelines, Doppler ultrasound should be performed before the patient is discharged from the hospital and at specified intervals following the procedure and the yearly anniversary of the TIPS thereafter (evidence: grade II-1).

 10. Ultrasonographic findings suggesting TIPS dysfunction or recurrence of the complication of portal hypertension that lead to the initial TIPS should lead to repeat shunt venography and intervention, as indicated.
-The recurrence of symptoms in the face of a 'normal' ultrasound does not eliminate the need for TIPS venography. -Evidence-II-2
+The recurrence of symptoms in the face of a "normal" ultrasound does not eliminate the need for TIPS venography (evidence: grade II-2).

-11. TIPS stenosis is common when bare stents have been used, especially in the first year, and Doppler ultrasound lacks the sensitivity and specificity needed to identify many of these patients.
-Therefore repeat catheterization of the TIPS or upper endoscopy should be considered at the one-year anniversary of TIPS creation, especially in those who bled from varices.
-Evidence-II-3
+11. TIPS stenosis is common, especially in the first year, and Doppler ultrasound lacks the sensitivity and specificity needed to identify many of these patients.
+Therefore, repeat catheterization of the TIPS or upper endoscopy should be performed at the 1-year anniversary of placement, especially in those patients who bled from varices (evidence: grade II-3).